vleugelcomplement/IMPRS-Astro-Hackathon.github.io/content/about.md

 In a Hackathon, we want to work together on a project, while also learning new skills and connecting with each other.
 The concept is similar to [.astronomy](https://www.dotastronomy.com).
 We will have a mix of Tutorial sessions and Hackathon sessions, giving you time to collaboratively work on joined projects.

-### What kind of projects can I bring?
+#### What kind of projects can I bring?

+This is totally up to you - the only requirements are that it can be done collaboratively and should have some sort of tangible “result/product/deliverable” by the end of the event.
+It could be related to your PhD research, processing images for outreach, developing assignments for teaching, writing a “how-to” guide on a given topic… be as creative as you can!
+You can also propose a tutorial session, a discussion on a topic, or something else entirely.
+Feel free to submit an idea with someone else or as a group.

-We encourage everyone to propose their own project.
-You can post your idea as a project our [dripdat](TODO) page.
-If you want to get some ideas for possible projects, please have a look at our [example projects](TODO).
+You can post your idea as a project our [dribdat](https://live.imprs-astro-hackathon.de) page.
+If you want to get some ideas for possible projects, please have a look at our [example projects](https://live.imprs-astro-hackathon.de/event/1).

-### How much does it cost?
+#### How much does it cost?

-We do **not** have a registration fee.
+We do not have a registration fee, and will cover lunch, coffee breaks and one or two dinners.
 Students from Munich will have to get their travel expenses and accommodation covered by their own groups.
-IMPRS can provide support for a limited number of students from Munich.
+IMPRS Munich can provide support for a limited number of their students.
 For Heidelberg students there are no expenses.